 5.2.2.2.3 Abstract information on impacts of executed actions

 In a multivendor environment, the KPIs semantics differ and KPIs that measure one event may be named and computed differently by two vendors. e.g. the Handover rate (H) could be Handovers per user per unit time or Handovers per cell per unit time.
-Consequently, there is no guarantee that the exchanged KPI or metric values will be interpretable by the ML entity A when it receives that metric.
+Consequently, there is no guarantee that the exchanged KPI or metric values will be interpretable by the ML model A when it receives that metric.

-Instead, it is better when the ML entity B expresses its level of dissatisfaction or impact of the action that was taken by ML entity A. The level of dissatisfaction or impact may be expressed in terms of an Action Quality Indicator (AQI) that is a generic measure that uses a fixed scale to quantify the effect of one function on another.
+Instead, it is better when the ML model B expresses its level of dissatisfaction or impact of the action that was taken by ML model A. The level of dissatisfaction or impact may be expressed in terms of an Action Quality Indicator (AQI) that is a generic measure that uses a fixed scale to quantify the effect of one function on another.
 This is similar to the way the Composite Available Capacity (CAC) was specified for cell load to communicate used vs. available cell capacity among cells from different vendors and with different total resources.

-For the AQI, if ML entity A takes an action, its effects on the peers will range from an extremely negative impact, e.g. like Mobility Load balancing causing too many mobility related Radio Link Failures; through mild effects that are insignificant (like MLB causing a few handover ping pongs) and to very positive effects (like MRO unexpectedly removing overload in a cell).
+For the AQI, if ML model A takes an action, its effects on the peers will range from an extremely negative impact, e.g. like Mobility Load balancing causing too many mobility related Radio Link Failures; through mild effects that are insignificant (like MLB causing a few handover ping pongs) and to very positive effects (like MRO unexpectedly removing overload in a cell).
 Consequently, a simple linear measure can easily be used to capture these effects.

 Figure 5.2.2.2.3-1: Multi-vendor coordination of AI/ML inference network automation functions